-BUSINESS MATH CENTER (SFCC)
+Business Math Center (SFCC)

 The SFCC Business Math Center (BMC) is located in Building 24 (sn-w'ey'-mn), Room 101.
 Students utilize this self-paced open lab setting to learn basic mathematical operations to solve practical business applications.
 Skills learned will be immediately applicable to your personal life and professional career.
-Business math courses are conveniently arranged into 1, 2, 3 and 5 credit options and the lab environment allows students to work as quickly as they're able while still providing one-on-one instruction and encouragement as needed.
+Business math courses are conveniently arranged into 1, 2, 3 and 5 credit options.
+The lab environment allows students to work as quickly as they are able while still providing one-on-one instruction and encouragement as needed.

-BUSINESS TECHNOLOGY CENTER (SCC)
+Business Technology Center (SCC)